-- A. Parties.
-The Parties to this agreement are the U.S. Coast Guard (USCG), the U.S. Environmental Protection Agency (USEPA), the Department of the Interior (DOI) Office of Environmental Policy and Compliance, the U.S. Fish and Wildlife Service (USFWS), and the National Oceanic and Atmospheric Administration's (NOAA's) -National Marine Fisheries Service (NMFS) and National Ocean Service (NOS). - B. The Parties have conducted a review of the National Oil and Hazardous Substances Pollution Contingency Plan (NCP) and associated oil spill response activities to coordinate their actions under Section 1321(d) of the Clean Water Act and Section 7(a)(1) of the Endangered Species Act, as amended (16 U.S.C.
-1531 et seq.)
-(ESA).
-Section 1321(d) of the Clean Water Act establishes the NCP and assigns responsibilities to Federal agencies in mitigating damage from oil and hazardous materials spills, including the conservation of fish and wildlife.
-Section 7(a)(1) of the ESA requires all Federal agencies, in consultation with and with the assistance of the Secretaries of the Interior or Commerce, as appropriate, to review their programs and utilize their authorities in furtherance of the purposes of the ESA by carrying out programs for the conservation of listed species.
-As a result of this review, recommended procedures have been developed that will achieve better conservation of listed species and critical habitat during implementation of oil spill response activities. - C. This agreement provides a general framework for cooperation and participation among the Parties in the exercise of their oil spill planning and response responsibilities.
-Following the recommended procedures presented in this agreement will better provide for the conservation of listed species, improve the oil spill planning and response procedures delineated in the NCP, and ultimately streamline the process required by Section 7(a)(2) of the ESA.
+A. Parties.
+The Parties to this agreement are the U.S. Coast Guard (USCG), the U.S. Environmental Protection Agency (USEPA), the Department of Interior (DOI) Office of Environmental Policy and Compliance, the U.S. Fish and Wildlife Service (USFWS), and the National Oceanic and Atmospheric Administration's (NOAA's) - National Marine Fisheries Service (NMFS) and National Ocean Service.

+B. The parties have conducted an Endangered Species Act (ESA) Section 7(a)(1) review of the National Contingency Plan (NCP) and associated oil spill response activities.
+Section 7(a)(1) of the Endangered Species Act requires all Federal agencies to review their programs and utilize their authorities in furtherance of the purposes of the ESA by carrying out programs for the conservation of listed species.
+As a result of this review, this agreement was developed to establish a general framework for cooperation and participation among the parties in the exercise of their spill planning and response responsibilities.
+Following the procedures in this agreement will streamline the ESA Section 7(a)(2) consultation process, better provide for the conservation of listed species, and improve the oil spill planning and response procedures delineated in the NCP.